ContentLEAD/Brafton-Sitefinity-6-Importer/README.md

 #### Categories ####

-Before importing, create a parent category folder in Sitefinity called "News."
+Before importing, create a parent category folder in Sitefinity called "News".

 Note: if this parent folder is not in place, the importer will fail.

 #### Image Handling ####